schweizp/XP_Cockpit_T1/README.txt

 Implemented and tested:
+- pushbuttons all working
+- rotary switch all working

 Implemented but not tested yet:
-- pusbuttons (not every function is verified yet)
-- rotary switch
 - LCD
 - encoders